 What makes this program so impactful is the fact that it not only provides services on the individual level but works on the policy and systems levels to create a continuum of care for individuals with SMI and co-occurring mental illness in these counties.
 This program works to break down silos and foster relationships that result in providing individuals with the necessary resources and treatment to place them on a positive trajectory.

-Since the first Stepping Up programs began providing services in January 2019, over 46,393 people have been screened for serious mental illness (SMI) and substance abuse (SA) and over 9,609 people screened positive for SMI and/or SA.
+Since the first Stepping Up programs began providing services in January 2019, over 46,393 people have been screened for serious mental illness (SMI) and substance abuse (SA), and over 9,609 people screened positive for SMI and/or SA.
 That means that AT LEAST 20% of individuals in the participating Alabama jails are living with mental illness and/or substance use issues.

-Stepping Up received a state appropriation in Fiscal Year 2021, and ADMH awarded an annual grant of $50,000 to centers through an RFP process.
+Stepping Up received its first state appropriation in Fiscal Year 2021, and ADMH awarded an annual grant of $50,000 to centers through an RFP process.
 This award supported intensive case management services to screen, assess, develop a case plan for and link clients to appropriate, necessary mental health (i.e., group/individual mental health counseling, crisis intervention, and court advocacy) and social services (i.e., housing, transportation, food); recruitment for and facilitation of a local planning committee to create supportive local policies, and community outreach to mobilize community support.

 Alabama has two counties that have earned national Innovator Project designations: Mobile County and Shelby County.
 This reflects sites that meet the national standards of achieving 3 criteria: 1) establish a shared definition of severe mental illness (SMI) that is used throughout the local criminal justice and behavioral health systems; 2) use a validated mental health screening tool on every person booked into the jail and refer people who screen positive for symptoms of SMI to a follow-up clinical assessment by a licensed mental health professional; and 3) record clinical assessment results and regularly report on this population.